 You’ll also be introduced to the changes that you’ll have to consider making so that you may effectively lower your heart-rate and in turn, better the functioning of your heart.
 Certified exercise specialists will walk you through ways by which you can efficiently reduce the chances of any future complications.
 If you’re encountering bouts of depression, stress or anxiety, support will be extended from counsellors as well as psychiatrists.

 Adopting significant lifestyle changes that work in harmony with the treatment plan goes a long way in improving the overall health of the patient.

 - Exercise often to get your heart pumping!
 Aerobic exercises are the best to improve heart-health.
-Activities like cycling, swimming, running, and jogging build the heart’s capacity for pumping the blood through the bloodstream and improve circulation.
+Activities like cycling, swimming, running and jogging build the heart’s capacity for pumping blood through the bloodstream and improve circulation.

 - Quit smoking to stabilize blood pressure and better your heart-health.
 Passive smoking must be avoided as well, since the dangers posed by it are numerous.

 Never forget the simple fact that a heart attack must not always be the harbinger of bad times.
 Your health- mental and physical- must be your top priority during this period.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.